pierre-pretorius/nebulex/usage-rules/nebulex.md

 - Document all compile-time options
 - Document all runtime shared options
 - Provide telemetry event documentation with measurements and metadata
+- The maximum text length is 80 characters, and you should aim to adhere to this limit.
+However, there are special cases where exceeding it is acceptable.
+For example, you may exceed the limit for a link (e.g., ["my link"](http://github.com/elixir-nebulex)) or a code snippet that only exceeds the limit by a few characters (e.g., 1 or 2).
+  If a code snippet exceeds the 80-character limit by more than 1 or 2 haracters, format it using the Elixir formatter.

 ### Function Documentation